ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

  > lhcb-proxy-init -g lhcb_calibration
  > ./CreateCondDBLayer.py

-(you may need to give an explicit LHCb version.
-I know v31r5 works as it was the last one I used, probably later ones are OK as well).
+(you may need to give an explicit LHCb version).

 The above script takes one argument, which is the name of the calibration files you want to use.
 This is a little different frm the name above, in that it alsom